Hevand/AzureDevOpsAgents_on_AKS/README.md

 ![Azure agent per project](assets/AzureAgentPerProject.svg)

-As should be expected, this approach works.
-It is even somewhat successful, as it addresses all of the challenges identified at the beginning of this article and is mostly manageable.
+This approach works quite well.
+It addresses all of the challenges identified at the beginning of this article and is manageable by the operations team.

-Unfortunately, the approach comes with a major disadvantage - the costs grow linearly with the number of projects.
+Unfortunately, the approach comes with a major disadvantage - the costs are directly linked to the number of projects.
 As the number of project grows, the number of self-hosted build agents grows with it.
+Most of these agents would only be used periodically, but shutting them down complicates and delays the CI/CD process.
 What works for few applications does not work for many.

 So... how can we optimize?

-## Reduce running costs of the current setup
+## Reduce running costs of existing infrastructure
 ### Option 1: Keep setup as-is; configure Auto-shutdown / automated startup
 A quick mitigation is to shut down the environment outside of business hours.
-This is relatively simple to complete and comes with immediate cost savings as  reducing the compute hours from 24*7 to 12*5 is reducing overall costs with 60%!
+This is relatively simple to complete and comes with immediate cost savings as  reducing the compute hours from 24*7 to 12*5 is reducing costs with 60%!

 ### Option 2: Keep setup as-is; switch to B-series machines
 Shutting down our build agents might not be desirable, as development activities could happen across timezones and nightly builds / test runs are a reality for many organizations.